AntumMT/mod-alternode/README.md

 ### Description:

 A [Minetest](http://minetest.net/) mod that allows administrators with *server* privilege to examine & alter node meta data.
-Additionally, a pencil tool is provided with limited use for players to alter *infotext* meta value.
+Additionally, a pencil & wand tools are provided with limited use for players to alter *infotext* & *owner* meta value.

 ### Usage: